 While Community Currencies are theoretically a powerful tool in developing local credit and market stability, their effectiveness is also dependent on the size and nature of existing local markets.
 In agreement with these findings, Porter (2000), Briguglio (2009) and Poulton (2006) suggest that a key factor in empowering resilient local economies with a stable balance of trade is developing import-replacing local production and service sectors.
 While the CCs studied in Kenya suggest that CC's effectiveness depends on existing business demographics, further studies should attempt to measure the rate at which markets grow their local production and service sectors due to CC usage.
 By connecting CIC's together there is the further potential to expand the number of new businesses interacting and increase trade balance by providing increased liquidity across multiple markets.
-The effective credit created in this system is the amount of reserve multiplied by the leverage of the CIC (their reserve ratio) multiplied by the increased utility of the CIC compared to National currencies.
-The risk associated with issuing more local CICs than reserves in Sarafu (as a network token) or National Currencies is offset by the CICs backing in and demand for local goods and services.
+The effective credit created in this system is only limited to the offers of goods and services within communities.